Tanya-sinha18/Onboarding-automation/README.md

 4. Add the newly onboarded person to the project specific channel - At the end the user gets added to a separate channel created on microsoft Teams.
-As sson as the person gets added a welcome message is automatically sent within the channel to introduce with the Entire Team.
+As soon as the person gets added a welcome message is automatically sent within the channel to introduce with the Entire Team.